 Left fork turn off, Dirt Road #7N05 leads out to Utica & Union Reservoirs.
+Granite rock, alpines lakes w/ forests surrounding.
 No motorized boats allowed on those two lakes.
-No developed campgrounds back that way either.
-No RV spots; only primitive style camping.
+Very popular among the stand up paddlers (SUP), all kayaks and canoes.

 Another dirt road treks steeply up the hill from Union Reservoir to Lake Alpine (at the highway).
-That primitive truck trails is actually a (somewhat designated, but not well-signed) 4×4 route and suitable for high clearance vehicles only.
+That primitive truck trail is actually a (somewhat designated, but not well-signed) 4×4 route and suitable for high clearance vehicles only.

-Spur Road #7N29Y is a small dirt road which leads a couple miles into the forest, over to trailheads and primitive camping options.
+Spur Road #7N29Y is another small dirt road which leads a couple miles into the forest, over to overgrown trailheads and primitive camping options.
 Ideal for accessing all the lakes (on foot) from this prime location.
-A fire permit is required.
-No water, no bathrooms, no facilities.
+A camp fire permit is required.
+No water, no bathrooms, no facilities, no garbage services.

 7N01 – Los Padres NF